In this episode of Sound Like, Rabea & Matt attempt to recreate the sound of heavy metal titans Metallica - for under £1500!

-After 3 years of rigorous touring in support of the album, Metallica took what proved to be their most diverse turn in musical direction with Load (1996) and ReLoad (1997).
-Going for a less-heavy, more alternative sound, this divisive double release received backlash from some older fans, feeling that the band had “sold out” to remain relevant to a generic audience.
+After 3 years of rigorous touring in support of their self-titled album, Metallica took what proved to be their most diverse turn in musical direction with Load (1996) and ReLoad (1997).
+Going for a more alternative hard rock sound, this divisive double release received backlash from some older fans, feeling that the band had “sold out” to remain relevant to a generic audience.

 After the cover album Garage Inc. (1998) and the orchestra-backed live record S&M (1999), the aggressive-sounding St. Anger (2003) was the long-awaited follow-up to ReLoad.
-Also released to poor reviews, Metallica’s audience struggled to accept the band’s new and edgier drop-tuned style, as well as the notable lack of guitar solos.
+Also released to poor reviews, Metallica’s fans struggled to accept the band’s new and edgier drop-tuned style – as well as the notable lack of guitar solos.

 With such a huge back catalogue, trying to nail the Metallica sound is not an easy task.
 However, Rabea and Matt tried their utmost to emulate some of the band’s most notorious tones using a rig that costs less than £1500!

 Both James Hetfield and Kirk Hammett have used a variety of instruments in their careers, as you’d expect from their long history.
-From Gibsons in the early days to custom-built Ken Lawrences, the band’s guitarists are perhaps most synonymous with ESP.
-With both Hetfield and Hammett having a number of signature models made for them since the early 90s, let’s take a closer look at their preferences when it comes to guitars and pickups.
+From Gibson guitars in the early days to custom-built Ken Lawrences, the band’s guitarists are perhaps most synonymous with ESP.
+With both Hetfield and Hammett having a number of signature models made for them since the early ’90s, let’s take a closer look at their preferences when it comes to guitars and pickups.

-Papa Het is often associated with the Explorer shape, debuting a white Gibson version during the Ride the Lightning tour.
-ESP later made the renowned riff-lord copies of this distinctive design (the EXP/MX series’), which Hetfield popularised with frequent use in music videos and live performances from the …And Justice for All era onwards.
+Papa Het is often associated with the Explorer shape, debuting a white Gibson during the Ride the Lightning tour.
+ESP later produced copies of this distinctive design (the EXP/MX series’), which Hetfield popularised with frequent use in music videos and live performances from the …And Justice for All era onwards.

-James is also known to use LP-shaped guitars too, with his signature ESP Truckster taking on the aesthetic of the Japanese company’s Eclipse singlecut model, but with a distinctive sanded paint finish.
-The Iron Cross version boasts a similar hot-rodded character, with a racing stripe on the body and a metal cross plate embellishment next to the tailpiece.
+James is also known to use LP-shaped guitars too, with his signature ESP Truckster taking on the aesthetic of the Japanese company’s Eclipse singlecut model – with a distinctive sanded paint finish.
+The Iron Cross version boasts a similar hot-rodded style, with a racing stripe on the body and a metal cross plate embellishment next to the tailpiece:

 Today, however, Hetfield’s flagship signature guitar is the Snakebyte (picture below).
-Taking on the vibe of his older EXP/MX models, the Snakebyte has a more modern twist, with a sculpted lower bout and sharpened corners on the lower horn of the body and the headstock.
-The Vulture has the same features and construction as the Snakebyte, but with a V body shape that hearkens back to Hetfield’s Gibson Flying V copy from the Kill ‘Em All days.
+Taking on the vibe of his older EXP/MX models, the Snakebyte has a more modern twist with its sculpted lower bout and sharpened corners on the lower horn of the body and the headstock:

 The EMG 81/60 pickup combination was a mainstay for Hetfield until a few years ago.
 Using an active design, Metallica’s James Hetfield and Kirk Hammett were among the first artists to be endorsed by EMG, relying upon their pickup creations since Master of Puppets.
 Recently, EMG collaborated with Hetfield to design the ‘Het Set’.
-Deriving closely from his classic 81/60 humbucker pairing, these pickups have more potent mids and a wider dynamic range, allowing for greater articulation.
+Deriving closely from his classic 81/60 humbucker pairing, these pickups have more potent mids and a wider dynamic range – allowing for greater articulation and clarity.

 With Matt responsible for picking out a Hetfield-esque guitar, the Epiphone 1984 Explorer EX that he chose was spot-on considering its price-point.
 Closely resembling James’ ESP Explorers from the self-titled album era with its stealthy all-black aesthetic, the key ingredient of this guitar is its EMG 81/85 pickup set.